Learn How to Make Coffee with a French Press

 Keep the plunger perfectly vertical.
 If you accidentally angle it, coffee grounds will slip through the sides of the screen-filter.
 Push the plunger down slowly using the weight of your hand and arm for pressure.
 This way you minimize stirring up the coffee dust.

-Troubleshooting and Tweaking Press pot Coffee
+Troubleshooting and Tweaking French press Coffee

-However, before you start tweaking, it is important to get the basics correct.
+But, before you start tweaking, it is important to get the basics correct.
 Follow the steps below in sequence.
 If the water quality is poor, there is no pint troubleshooting the grind size.

 Water Quality